bulivyf/PEMDAS/PromiseReadme.txt

 1. Provide a REST endpoint: Write rudimentary web based response code that provides lists of random numbers;
 2. Write Javascript that:
 * Calls the REST endpoint (three times), gets the lists and totals the values as they arrive.
-* Ignore any list responses that takes longer than 100ms.
+* Ignore any list responses that take longer than 100ms.

 DEVELOPER NOTES
 Solution for the web endpoint was to use Python Flask.
 Its CORS functionality is simple to use and configure.